jreynolds01/maro/docs/source/scenarios/supply_chain.rst

   * ``ConsumerUnit``: for generating orders to purchase from upstream by action.

-  * ``SellerUnit``: for generating product consume demand, and moving demand products from current storage (product leaves the system).
+  * ``SellerUnit``: for generating product consumption demand, and moving demand products from current storage (product leaves the system).

   * ``ProductUnit``: for grouping units of one specific SKU, usually contains a ``ConsumerUnit``, a ``SellerUnit``, and a ``ManufactureUnit``.